laybow119/Jmeter/README.md

 Build up jenkins pipeline to deploy and test for microservice

 ### Demo-Service Spec
- - User Story 1: user can send behavior data to servie such as user love/like/angy/cry for specific article in specific time
+ - User Story 1: user can send behavior data to servie such as user love/like/angy/cry for specific article in a specific time
- - User Story 2: user can query behavior data in service, for example: it can show how many articles that user likes it.
+ - User Story 2: user can query behavior data from service, for example: it can show how many articles that user likes it.

 ### Prepared Test Script
 Here does not eloborate all aspect of test cases, only demo how to write test script